devops-assignment1-team1/ias-docs/README.md

 # Automation and Communication
 Below details our CI/CD strategy as well as our communications strategy.

-## CI Strategy
+## CICD Strategy
 - CI
-    - On push onto development branches
+    - On push to development branches
-        - Build test, Unit Test
+        - Unit Test
-    - On push/pull request onto main
+    - On push/pull request to main
+        - Unit Test, Integration Test, System Test
+- CDelivery
+    - On push of tag (development milestone release)
-        - Build test, Unit Test, Integration Test, System Test
+        - Unit Test, Integration Test, System Test > Output Report

-## Delivery Strategy
-- Main will be delivered to relevant stakeholders on a weekly basis
+        - Zip code and report, send to client via email
+- (After client approves development milestone release, PR to prod, merge)
+- CDeployment
-- On acceptance of code, main will be merged into prod
+    - On push to prod
+        - Unit Test, Integration Test, System Test > Output Report
+        - Save Report
+        - Tag and release

-## Deployment Strategy
+## Monitoring Strategy
-- Automated deployment will be done for prod on commit/merge
-- Deployment will be done in the form of github releases
+- Pipeline failures on development milestone release and production releases
+    - Dev Team (Telegram)
+- Development milestone and production release size
+    - Dev Team (Telegram)

+## Test Metrics
+- Unit Tests
+    - Code coverage >= 70%
+    - Code complexity >= 80
+- Integration Tests, Acceptance Tests
+    - Covers all test cases written by QAs

 ## Communications Strategy
-- Project information will be documented in github projects
+- Project information will be documented in github projects and relevant repos
-- Documentation will be done in teams files
 - Teams will be used for video conferencing
 - Telegram will be used for quick texting
 - Emails will be used to communicate with relevant stakeholders